Egida/Pitraix/README.md

 # Dynamic Behaviour
-- Pitraix automatically chooses different persistence locations on every host as well as names of config file, even pitraix name it's self and more are all dynmically generated to confuse anti-viruses
+- Pitraix automagically chooses different persistence locations on every host as well as names of config file, pitraix name it's self and more are all dynamically generated to confuse anti-viruses

 # Anonymous and secure